TaniaBladier/Transformer-based-TWG-parsing/README.md

 Download a language model from the [RRG parser website](https://rrgparser.phil.hhu.de/parser/downloads).

-Unzip the downloaded model and rename the folder to "best_model".
+Unzip the downloaded model and rename the folder with the unzipped model to "best_model".

 Please note that for the French model you need to rename the model name from "bert" to "camembert":